Best House Plants for Cleaning Indoor Air

 Standards were readjusted to allow levels between fifteen cubic feet of fresh air per minute per person and sixty cubic feet of fresh air per minute within buildings depending upon the buildings risk for pollutants.

-Despite these measures high indoor pollution levels still exist within many homes, some due the consequences of previous energy conservation guidelines, and some because of high toxicity levels of chemicals cleaners and other common household products that are within the home.
+Despite these measures high indoor pollution levels still exist within many homes.
+Some of this is due the consequences of previous energy conservation guidelines and some due high toxicity levels of chemicals cleaners and other common household products that are within the home.
 Your home may not be as clean as you believe it to be.

 Vinegar, baking soda, green tea, and lemon are natural cleaners that can help to reduce some of a